Questions, answered

 Any language, any framework.
 Specsight reads your codebase the way a senior engineer would — understanding business behaviour rather than relying on language-specific rules.
 JavaScript, TypeScript, Python, Go, Ruby, Java, Rust, PHP, C#, Elixir, anything that lives in a Git repository.

 Yes.
-The live demo is Specsight running on its own codebase — features, scenarios, changelog, reports, and the Feature Graph.
+The live demo is Specsight running on its own codebase — features, scenarios, changelog, digests, and the Feature Map.
 No sign-up, no email gate.
 The product analyses itself in production; you are looking at the actual output.

 Someone with access to your GitHub repository connects it to Specsight — a one-time setup.
 From then on, everyone can use Specsight.